ewedell/BSCAMPP/README.md

 >                         Number of cores for parallelization, default: -1 (all)
 >
 > ADVANCE PARAMETERS:
->   These parameters control how BSCAMPP is run.
+>   These parameters control how BSCAMPP and SCAMPP are run.
 The default values are set based on experiments.
 >
->   -m MODEL, --model MODEL
->                         Model used for edge distances.
-Default: GTR
 >   -b SUBTREESIZE, --subtreesize SUBTREESIZE
 >                         Integer size of the subtree.
 Default: 2000
 >   -V VOTES, --votes VOTES
->                         Number of votes per query sequence.
-Default: 5
+>                         (BSCAMPP only) Number of votes per query sequence.
+>                         Default: 5
 >   --similarityflag SIMILARITYFLAG
 >                         Boolean, True if maximizing sequence similarity
 >                         instead of simple Hamming distance (ignoring gap sites